1LaoWangYinCang/JiBiFenDaShi/README.md

-# XiJunXiaoJin
+# ZhuoCheng Account Book

-Xi Jun Xiaojin is an App for booking accounts, recording accounts in daily life, and learning to share basic knowledge.
+ZhuoCheng Account Book is an App for booking accounts, recording accounts in daily life, and learning to share basic knowledge.

 - Our APP allows people to easily and conveniently record their accounts and personal contacts in their daily life.